bcbio/bcbio-nextgen/scripts/ansible/README.md

 - The name of a keypair to use for ssh access, where you have the private key stored locally.
 - A volume that will contain the run and bcbio installation.
-You can create this in the AWS console, in the Volumes tab.
+You can create this in the AWS console, in the Volumes tab or using saws:

+       aws ec2 create-volume --size 300 --availability-zone us-east-1d --encrypted
+       aws ec2 create-tags --resources vol-00df42a6 --tags Key=Name,Value=exome-validation

 - Optionally, an IAM role that allows access to S3 resources.
 This makes it easier to push/pull data to the instance.